blakeben/email-spam-detection-ml/README.md

 ## Project Overview

 This project implements a machine learning model to classify emails into 'spam' or 'non-spam' categories.
 Utilizing Python and NLP techniques, the model analyzes the content of emails to detect spam.
-This repo contains the full code and datasets used in the project.
+This repository contains the full code and datasets used in the project.

 ## Technologies Used